 Bake at 350ºF until the edges of the brownies look dry and the center of the pan doesn’t jiggle too much, about 25 minutes.
 It’s normal for the brownies to puff up slightly in the oven, and then deflate slightly as they cool.

-For brownies with a more gooey middle, pull them out of the oven when the center jiggles slightly, after 22 to 25 minutes.
-They will continue to firm up as they cool.
+For brownies with a more gooey middle, pull them out of the oven when the center jiggles slightly, after 22 to 24 minutes.
+They will continue to firm up as they cool, and a toothpick should come out relatively clean when inserted into the center of the pan.
+(There may be a few crumbs that stick, but it shouldn’t look like raw batter.)

 Let the brownies cool for at least 1 hour before slicing them into 16 squares.
 Don’t be surprised if the brownies slightly stick to your knife as you cut them into squares.
 They are very fudgy!
 I recommend cleaning the knife after each cut, for the best results.